 Start off with a language you know or like the sound of.
-Mother of Callum, eight, and Aidan, six, Pat, chose to teach her children Spanish as she knew the basics and loved the country.
-"We liked the idea of travelling in Spanish speaking countries and thought this would broaden their cultural horizons,” she says.
+Mother of Callum, 8, and Aidan, 6, Pat, chose to teach her children Spanish as she knew the basics and loved the country.
+"We liked the idea of travelling in Spanish-speaking countries and thought this would broaden their cultural horizons,” she says.

 Understanding language skills

 At school pupils usually learn languages by listening first, then repeating sounds or words and later reading and writing.

 Both older and younger children will love listening to nursery rhymes and songs.
 Even if they don’t understand what they hear, they will be unconsciously absorbing the pattern of language sounds.
 As their interest grows, you can teach them a few greetings, tell them days and dates and practise saying some basic questions and answers.

 It’s not a problem if you have no prior knowledge of the language.
 There are numerous cassettes and books for adults and children that offer translations and pronunciation so you can learn together.

 If your children are fairly confident readers and their writing is tidy and fast, there’s nothing to stop you encouraging them to read and write in the foreign language.
 Pat bought a Spanish 'lift the flap' book for her sons.